VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/lowlvl.md

 ### Hello World!

-It's traditional to start in any language by writing a program that just outputs the words "Hello World!" to the terminal, so let's start there in C++
+It's traditional to start in any language by writing a program that just outputs the words "Hello World!" to the terminal, so let's start there in C:

 ```c
 #include <stdio.h>